samt95/Shell/README.md

   - 'stop [processNum]' will pause execution of the process with the specified process number
   - 'start [processNum]' will resume execution of the currently stopped process witht the specified process number

+###Use:
+For use on Unix systems, navigate to the directory where main.c and Makefile are and type the following commands in the terminal:
+- make
+- ./shell

+Yes, this is as simple as a makefile can get, but any practice is good practice.